elringus/imgit/docs/guide/index.md

 ### Lazy-load

-All the images and video are fetched and rendered on page load, while user don't even see most of them. imgit will make sure to only fetch and render assets that are actually visible to user, saving bandwidth and CPU time.
+All the images and video are fetched and rendered on page load, while user don't even see most of them. imgit will make sure only assets actually visible to the user are fetched and rendered, saving bandwidth and CPU time.

 ### Generate Covers